Treasury Bills (T-bills) In Nigeria

 How Do I Purchase T-Bills?

 If you want to buy T-Bills, you will need to visit your bank and request for an application form.
 The form contains spaces for your personal data, amount of T-bill you want to buy and your stop rate.
 Please consult with your bank if you are confused about the stop rate to use.
+Examples are Zenith Bank treasury bills, Stanbic IBTC treasure bills and treasury bills in First Bank Nigeria,

 What is the stop rate?